pavlokurochka/data_migration_sfdc/README.md

 ### Produce Post-Load Report

-NOTE: Remember to Source Tables Snapshot before performing this step.
+NOTE: Remember to repeat `Target Tables Snapshot` step before performing this step.

 Post-Load reports are generated for column by column comparison to validate that all data is loaded as it was staged.
 Sample reports are included in the `data` folder.